Melissa Ortega, 8-Year-Old Girl Killed In Little Village Shooting, Had Just Emigrated From Mexico

 A family member told CBS 2’s Jackie Kostek that Melissa’s mother is just not ready to talk about her daughter yet.
 That family member did say that she hopes no one ever has to go through what she is right now.

-The family of Melissa Ortega walking into the medical examiner’s office Sunday to identify the body of the 8-year-old girl who was struck in the head by a single stray bullet Saturday while walking with her mom in Little Village.
+The family of Melissa walked into the medical examiner’s office Sunday to identify the body of the 8-year-old.

 “I heard the mother screaming for help,” said Oscar Guevara, a Little Village resident.